 - Whether the reported misconduct involved multiple respondents;

 - Whether the reported misconduct involved physical violence.
-Examples of physical violence include hitting, punching, slapping, kicking, restraining, choking and brandishing or using any weapon;
+Examples of physical violence include hitting, punching, slapping, kicking, restraining, strangling, or brandishing or using any weapon;

 - Whether the report reveals a pattern of sexual misconduct (e.g., by the respondent, by a particular group or organization, around a particular recurring event or activity, or at a particular location);

-- Whether the sexual misconduct was facilitated through the use of “date-rape” or similar drugs or through provision of alcohol;
+- Whether reported sexual misconduct was facilitated through the known or unknown provision of drugs or alcohol;

-- Whether the sexual misconduct occurred while the reporting party was unconscious, physically helpless or unaware that the sexual misconduct was occurring;
+- Whether reported sexual misconduct occurred while the complainant was unconscious, physically helpless or unaware that the sexual misconduct was occurring;

-- Any indications that the report was made in bad faith, such as retaliation or in anticipation of a complaint being filed against the reporting party (see Section IV(K)), or is baseless;
+- Any indications that the report was made in bad faith, such as retaliation or in anticipation of a complaint being filed against the complainant, or is baseless;

-- Whether the reporting party is (or was at the time of the reported incident) a minor (under 18);
+- Whether the complainant is (or was at the time of the reported incident) a minor (under 18);

 - Whether any other aggravating circumstances or signs of predatory behavior are present; and